 Yellow Petroleum Jelly a.k.a.
 Vaseline (the imported variety) is the best moisturiser for your feet.
 Moisturised feet are less prone to maceration.

-After experimenting with various foot salves and moisturisers we have zeroed on Petroleum Jelly as the most cost effective and efficient foot moisturising salve.
-If you can afford it, we recommend buying imported cocoa butter Vaseline®.
+After experimenting with various foot salves and moisturisers I have zeroed on Petroleum Jelly as the most cost-effective and efficient foot moisturising salve.
+If you can afford it, I recommend buying imported cocoa butter Vaseline.
 You can find it in most local supermarkets or online ( Available on Amazon India ).
-Imported Vaseline® works much better than the locally available variety and this is not a placebo effect.
-We usually buy the biggest pack we can find as it works out to be the most cost effective.
-However, we do not carry the entire bottle on our treks.
-In order to keep things lightweight, we carry a small amount of Vaseline® in an old school camera film canister.
-Camera film canister is air and water tight and one Vaseline® filled canister lasts almost 7 days.
+Imported Vaseline works much better than the locally available variety and this is not a placebo effect.
+I usually buy the biggest pack I can find because it is the most cost-effective.
+However, I do not carry the entire bottle on my treks.
+To keep things lightweight, I carry a small amount of Vaseline in an old school camera film canister.
+Camera film canister is air and watertight and one Vaseline filled canister lasts 7 days.

 A stitch in time saves nine.
 This is especially true for foot care.
 A hotspot or a blister, if nipped in the bud will make your trek that much more comfortable and enjoyable.